adrianlopezroche/dirchanges/README.md

   `$ dirchanges directory.hashes directory`

-Another use case is to compare a directory against a backup of it:
+Another use case is to compare two directories, such as across different media:

+  `$ dirchanges directory /media/USB\ Drive/directory`

+You may also compare a directory against an archive of that directory:

-  `$ dirchanges directory-backup.tar directory`
+  `$ dirchanges directory-archive.7z directory`

-For directories deeper down the archive's root, the --within option may prove useful:
+For archived directories other than the archive's top-level directory, the --within option may be used like so:

   `$ dirchanges directory-backup.tar --within=home/user/directory directory`

-You may also compare directories across different media:
+Content can also be read from standard input as in the following example:

-  `$ dirchanges directory /media/USB\ Drive/directory`
+  `$ rot13 directory.hashes | dirchanges - directory`

 # Contact Information for Adrian Lopez